Chester-zZz/tiny-tensorrt/docs/UserGuide.md

 # Usage

-you can take a loog at ./test
+you can take a look at ./test

 # C++ API
 ```c++